tum-pbs/PhiFlow/README.md

 If you would like to get right into it and have a look at some example code, check out the following files in the `apps` directory:

-- [simulation101.py](apps/simulation101.py): Runs a smoke simulation and displays it in the browser
+- [simulation101.py](apps/simulation101.py): Runs a state simulation and displays it in the browser
 - [optimize_pressure.py](apps/optimize_pressure.py): Uses TensorFlow to optimize a velocity field.
 TensorBoard can be started from the GUI and displays the loss.